alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 ## Potential footnotes/ideas/todos

 * Mention that the `<vector>` tag's `android:alpha` property can also be animated.
+* Should we explain the concept of "scalable vector graphic" or can that be assumed?
 * Mention a few other path command information (i.e. `H`, `V`, `A`, difference between upper/lower case, space/commas don't matter, etc.).
 * Add check box to 'color individual paths' so the reader can see what is being animated?
 * Add warning that attempting to trim a filled path will cause unexpected behavior.
-* Add source code for eye visibility icon animation?
+* Add source code for eye visibility icon animation.
 * Test polyfills and animations on different browsers.
 * Add pictures of sample app to GitHub `README.md` file.
 * Minify resources?